-Download NOORo III fact sheet Central receiver plant NOORo III, Ouarzazate, Moroco.
+Download NOORo III fact sheet Central receiver plant NOORo III, Ouarzazate, Morocco.
 Following NOORo I, SENER is now [+]

 Parabolic trough plant NOORo I

 - Contract type: EPC

 Parabolic trough plant NOORo I, Ouarzazate, Morocco.

 SENER, ACCIONA and TSK make up the construction consortium with the turnkey contract, or EPC, for NOORo I, a high-efficiency modern power station.
 With 160 MWe of power and 3.5 hours of thermal storage it will supply 500 GWh of solar power per year, enough to meet the demands of 135,000 homes.

 NOORo I will avert annual emissions of 140,000 metric tons of CO2into the atmosphere.

 - 160 MWe of power and 3 hours of thermal storage

 - 500 GWh of solar power per year, enough to meet the demands of 115,000 homes